 - An Post

-N26 is a new European branchless bank which can only be operated online .
+N26 is a new European online bank .
 More about N26 here.

 Apple Pay spending limits :

 Apple Pay will allow transactions over €30, provided the available balance or credit limit exists.
 You will need to authorise every transaction by Touch ID or your passcode.
-There may be some shops where the contactless terminal may not allow transactions above €30.
+Although – there may be some shops where the contactless terminal may not allow transactions above €30.

 Using Apple Pay